The Destruction of the Temple, 1-2

 ‘Jesus used a fig tree in his illustration because, whereas in Palestine most trees are evergreens, the fig tree loses its leaves in winter.’
 (Brooks)

-Mark 13:30 I tell you the truth, this generation will certainly not pass away until all these things have happened.
+This generation will not pass away until all these things take place –

-‘That Jesus here identifies his words, like God’s, as eternal bears witness to a high implicit Christology.’
+“Heaven and earth will pass away, but my words will never pass away” – ‘That Jesus here identifies his words, like God’s, as eternal bears witness to a high implicit Christology.’
+(Strauss)

 It is also notable that, in a passage which has occasioned so much discussion and debate, Jesus expresses here solemn certainty!

-Mk 13:32 “No one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father.”
+13:32 “But as for that day or hour no one knows it—neither the angels in heaven, nor the Son—except the Father.

 See also Mt 24:36, where some manuscripts include, but many omit, the words, ‘nor the Son’.
 See also Acts 1:7.